Horse64/old-core.horse64.org/docs/Specification/Horse64.md

   down on allocations and indirections.
 Longer strings, even if semantically passed by value, actually are kept as a reference type internally to save on memory and copies.
-  But since they cannot reference each other in cycles, this will not increase GC load.
+  But since they cannot reference each other in cycles, they will not increase garbage to be collected - although they will increase the memory graph the GC traverses.

 - Numbers internally can be either a 64bit integer, or a 64bit floating point value.
 Conversions happen